Singapore Botanic Gardens: UNESCO

 An official application for Singapore Botanic Gardens to be listed as a World Heritage Site was submitted to UNESCO in January 2014.
 The bid underlines the gardens' historical and cultural significance and its achievements in conservation and research.
 A 700-page nomination dossier was compiled and written up over one-and-a-half years, led by the National Heritage Board's (NHB) preservation of sites and monuments division and the Botanic Gardens director, Dr Nigel Taylor, who was also involved in the Royal Botanic Gardens at Kew's own UNESCO bid from 2000 to 2003.

 As part of the process, the dossier had to seek the assessment of the International Council on Monuments and Sites (ICOMOS), a separate professional association.
 On 16 May 2015, ICOMOS's panel of experts backed the inscription without reservation – the best recommendation possible, stating:

 the Gardens demonstrates the evolution of a British tropical colonial garden into a modern and world-class botanic garden, scientific institution and place of conservation and education.

 On 4 July that year, in Bonn, the 39th session of the World Heritage Committee deliberated Singapore's submission, and all 21 members endorsed it.
 Dr Taylor recalled the unanimous vote:

 It was extraordinary, one of the longest salutations I've heard ... and every single member of the committee had something important to say and some had a lot to say in favour of the inscription.

 Singapore Botanic Gardens is the first tropical, and only the third botanic gardens on the UNESCO World Heritage listing.
 The honour was widely noted as a fitting tribute to the nation's 50th year of independence.

+Access

+The gardens are open from 5 a.m. to 12 midnight daily.
+Entry is free, except for the National Orchid Garden.